wp-plugins/cosmic-history-quotes/readme.txt

 == Changelog ==

+= 2.2.1 - 1.11.2013 =
+* Update : Fixed extended characters for Spanish not showing up properly.

 = 2.2.1 - 20.10.2013 =
 * Update : Added localization, switches automatically with or without WPML, sensing $locale.
 Still limited to Spanish, Dutch and English.